jimf/bobby/README.md

 - Undo/redo improvements
   - Make each move clickable in move history
   - Display "future" moves in gray
-- Improved rendering of square and portrait-oriented viewports
 - Display Reinfeld values / difference in some way
 - Drag and drop for movement?